JonKing93/DASH/Tutorials/stateVector/design.md

 ```matlab
 sv = sv.design('myVariable', 'dimensionName', type, indices)
 ```
 specifies state or reference indices for a dimension.
-Note that type can be any of the inputs used to indicate a state or ensemble dimension.
+Note that "type" can be any of the inputs used to indicate a state or ensemble dimension.

 <br>